 \subsection{Replication Overview: Partial Success}

-As shown in \autoref{tab:pipelines}, all the pipelines are replicable with LLMs.
-For each pipeline, there is at least one correct replication and an effective one.
-To denote the successes, we show one actual input-output sequence generated using students' LLM chain replications that they found preferable.
-These results re-iterate that LLMs can now accomplish a subset of tasks that were previously considered possible only for humans~\cite{bubeck2023sparks}.
+As shown in Table~\ref{tab:pipelines}, all the pipelines are replicable with LLMs --- each pipeline has at least one correct and effective replication.
+We illustrate this success with actual input-output sequences from student-preferred LLM chain replications enumerated in the table.
+These findings re-iterate that LLMs can now perform tasks once thought exclusive to humans~\cite{bubeck2023sparks}.

-Several students documented multiple pipelines they experimented with, echoing the prior observation that pipelines/chains enable rapid prototyping~\cite{wu2022promptchainer}.
-Some of their explorations focused on single steps (\eg P7 in \pf choosing between different wordings among ``fragment'', ``clauses'', ``substrings'' etc.), while some other students experimented with globally redesigning certain pipeline connections (\eg P11 in \pIterateParallel varied how the prior results should be passed onto the next step).
+Several students reported multiple chains they experimented with, echoing the prior observation that chains enable rapid prototyping~\cite{wu2022promptchainer}.
+Some of their explorations focused on single steps (\eg P7 in \pf choosing between different wordings among ``fragment'', ``clauses'', ``substrings'' etc.), while others experimented with globally redesigning certain pipeline connections (\eg P11 in \pIterateParallel varied how the prior results should be passed onto the next step).
 Interestingly, by examining students' final submissions and their own reflections, it becomes evident that (students believe) certain pipelines require adjustments (e.g., \pIterative, and \pf), while others can be replicated more literally (e.g., \pMapReduce).

 That said, most pipelines did not achieve 100\% success or effectiveness.
-Students largely attributed the replication failure to prompting challenges --- \quoteinline{translating the pipeline into a LLM required a lot of work (in terms of figuring out the correct prompt + the pre-processing that was required in order to move from one step in the pipeline to the next) compared to when it was implemented with crowdsource workers} (P14, \pf).
+Students largely attributed the replication failure to prompting challenges --- \quoteinline{translating the pipeline into a LLM required a lot of work in terms of figuring out the correct prompt + the pre-processing that was required in order to move from one step in the pipeline to the next} (P14, \pf).
 However, we believe there are more nuanced reasons underlying these prompting difficulties.
-In the following sections, we delve into several qualitative observations that have emerged from the replication practice and reflect on their implications (an overview of observations and opportunities are in \autoref{table:summary_findings}).
+In the following sections, we delve into several qualitative observations that have emerged from the replication practice and reflect on their implications (an overview of observations and opportunities are in Table~\ref{table:summary_findings}).